kgeorgieva/cilib.github.com/docs/user/clustering-psos.md

 ## Multi-swarm Data Clustering PSO
 Create a normal data clustering PSO as described above.
-Set the window size and frequency.
+Set the window size and sliding frequency.
 Add n of these standard clustering PSOs to the muli-population algorithm, where n is the number of clusters required.

 XML: